 We believe our plants will look as good in your garden as they are pictured in our catalog as we do not enhance colors in order to increase sales, and we try not to publish unrepresentative “glamor shots.”
 We try to show images that are of typical good blooms as they should oftentimes appear in your garden.
 We've learned and especially this year relearned that patterned daylilies vary not just from early to late in the season, but from year to year.
 Many previous keeper patterned seedlings were tossed this year for this reason.
 Regarding bud count, Jane and I actually go out into the garden and count the buds and branches on several typical scapes and then average to be as accurate as possible.
 Again, we consider ourselves to be much more of a hybridizing venture rather than a commercial venture, and we try to get as much new genetic material out to you as soon as we can.
 We are faithful to our reservations list, but expect either payment or a conformation contact prior to March lst.
 Year after year customers in the northern states report that almost all of our creations do well in their gardens.
-We started our program on Long Island, N.Y.
-And have always tried to keep as much northern blood as we could in our crossing.
+We started our program on Long Island, N.Y. and have always tried to keep as much northern blood as we could in our crossing.
+We strongly believe that too many newer daylilies are shorter than we'd like and therefore we have strived to try and generally increase the height of our introductions.
+We believe this makes for better presentations in the perennial garden.

 Dan & Jane